-A Qualifications Evaluation of each student is conducted in the first two years.
-The evaluation is designed by the graduate group and may be based on an examination or on a review of a student's overall academic progress.
+A Qualifications Evaluation of each student is required to be conducted in the first two years.
+The evaluation is designed by the Graduate Group and may be based on an examination or on a review of a student's overall academic progress.
 Satisfaction of this requirement is necessary in order to continue in the graduate program and is recorded in the student's academic record.
-The student and the school's graduate office must be notified of the outcome of the evaluation.
+The student and the School's graduate office must be notified of the outcome of the evaluation.

 A Candidacy Examination on the major subject area is required.
 This examination is normally held after the candidate has completed all required courses and may be satisfied by the successful defense of a dissertation proposal.
-It may be oral, written, or both, at the discretion of the graduate group.
+It may be oral, written, or both, at the discretion of the Graduate Group.
 Feedback will be provided to the student within one month.
 Satisfactory completion of the Candidacy Examination requirement is recorded in the student's academic record.
-Upon successful completion of the Candidacy Examination, the student is advanced to candidacy.
+Upon successful completion of the Candidacy Beamination, the student is advanced to candidacy.
 Normally, a student should advance to candidacy by the end of the third year.
-The maximum time limit for a student to be advanced to candidacy is five years, after which time the student will be dropped from the rolls.
+The maximum time limit for a student to be advanced to candidacy is five years, after which time the student will be dropped from the program. c.
+Graduate Grades and Academic Standing